erSubhashThapa/100daysofcode/r1-log.md

   Fellow #100DaysOfCoder [Evan Burnell](https://twitter.com/ev_burrell) suggested using [dotenv](https://t.co/DOuoLuePMZ).

   I found [this tutorial by Dev Coffee](https://www.youtube.com/watch?v=zDup0I2VGmk).
 It looked simple enough.
 I was intimidated at first by the backend/npm stuff.
 But It doesn't look too hard.
-I already have npm set up from when I ook a tutorial on it on lynda.com.
+I already have npm set up from when I took a tutorial on it on lynda.com.

   I didn't follow the tutorial yet.